Scarecrows in the Forest | Everything you need to know

 Cash prizes: A judges panel will select first, second and third place awards in each of the three categories.
 Prizes of $100, $50 and $25 will be awarded in each category.
 Best in Show will be chosen by garden visitors.

 Scarecrow creators are encouraged to use natural and recycled materials.
 Deadline for submitting an application is Sept.
-15. Displays will be installed in the garden beginning Sept.
-1, and open to the public September-November.
+15. Displays will be installed in the garden by appointment only between Aug.
+15-Sept.
+10 and open to the public September-November.

 Twenty students are invited to join in a workshop with local artists of the Key West Art in the Garden Exhibit to design, create and exhibit their masterpiece in the Scarecrows in the Forest Exhibit and Contest that runs September through November.